 How & When to Start Looking for Scholarships

-Here are some additional tips to keep in mind when applying for scholarships:
+Here are some additional tips to keep in mind when applying for free scholarship money:

 - Pay attention to the deadline and do not procrastinate.
-Nothing worse than putting in all the work only to realize today is the deadline and you are having computer issues.
+There’s nothing worse than putting in all the work only to realize today is the deadline and you are having computer issues.

 - Read all of the directions.
 Make sure to include every document they ask for from essays to transcripts to letters of recommendations.